NVIDIA/NeMo-Skills/docs/releases/openmathreasoning/training.md

-For other models change the above parameters according to this table.
-Don't forget to re-pack the data when changing CP!

 |                       | **lr** | **min_lr** | **TP** | **CP** |
 | --------------------- | ------ | ---------- | ------ | ------ |
 | **Qwen2.5-Math-1.5B** | 3e-4   | 3e-7       | 1      | 2      |